A Study of Schiller’s The Ghost Seer

 Count O is stating here, that it was this philosophy of the prince which sealed his doom, and which would cause him to ascend the throne in crime.

 The rest of the story features the prince getting deconstructed further and further to the point where he becomes a complete slave to his senses.
 The story ends with Count O recounting how he rushed to meet the prince in Venice since he heard the prince was in a very bad situation:

 I took the coach at once, traveled night and day, and in the third week I was in Venice.
 My haste was no longer of any use, I had come to bring consolation to an unfortunate; I found one fortunate, who no longer required my weak assistance.
 F lay ill, and could no longer speak when I arrived; I was brought the following note from his hand.
 “Go back where you came from, dearest O. The prince needs you no longer, nor me.
 His debts are paid, the cardinal reconciled, the marquis recovered.
 Do you remember the Armenian who distressed us so last year?
 In his arms you will find the prince, who has been hearing the first mass for five days.”

 So the story ends with the prince in a Catholic mass.
 Recall that the prince was a Protestant and must have been converted to Catholicism by the Armenian.
-Knowing the overview we made in Part 1 on the Venetian orchestration of the Thirty Years War, it is finally revealed what the intended purpose for the prince was this entire time.
+Knowing the overview we made earlier on the Venetian orchestration of the Thirty Years War, it is finally revealed what the intended purpose for the prince was this entire time.
 The prince was to become an instrument in this pitting of Catholics against Protestants, and as Schiller remarked of the prince earlier, he would ascend his throne in crime.
-Recall that about 50% of the German population was killed as a result of the Thirty Years War.
+Recall that about 1/3 of the German population was killed as a result of the Thirty Years War.
 We can only imagine what sort of heinous crimes the prince later found himself caught up in, including most likely the annihilation of his Protestant court including his family and friends.